 - Active ingredient - this is what makes the medicine work

 - Not suspected - this medicine was taken at the time of the adverse event, but it is not thought to be related to the adverse event.

 - Suspected - there is a possibility that the medicine caused the adverse event

 - Interaction - an interaction between two or more medicines is thought to have caused the adverse event; this is usually based on a history in the literature of interactions between the medicines concerned.

 Your search generates two types of report:

 - The medicine summary - this report groups reported adverse events associated with a particular medicine or vaccine together.
 It enables an assessment of the most commonly reported adverse events for particular medicines or vaccines.

 - The list of reports - this report contains more detailed information than the medicine summary.
-It lists the data for adverse events reported for particular medicines case-by-case, in chronological order.
+It lists the data for adverse events reported for particular medicines or vaccines case-by-case, in chronological order.
 The details of each (de-identified) adverse event case are listed in the order of the date the report was entered into the Database.

 See DAEN - medicines: about the search results for more information.

 The Database is a 'living' database that is constantly updated and maintained to ensure it reflects the latest adverse event information.
 The information in DAEN may change for one or more of the following reasons:

 - The TGA receives a follow-up report of an existing individual adverse event case.
-Sometimes these follow-up reports provide new information on the reported medicine, reported active ingredient or reported suspected side effect.
+Sometimes these follow-up reports provide new information on the reported medicine or vaccine, reported active ingredient or reported suspected side effect.